Fresh Start

 Procrastination

 I had delayed the clear up as long as I could and I’ll admit I was dreading it.
-There were upward of ten bags with countless balls of yarn in each one.
-The plan was to wind, weigh and stack them all, one at a time.
-Not even mentioning the patterns that needed to be filed away.
-I had hooks that need to find their home.
-Part of me kept saying I should be working on my newest order.
-I knew I wouldn’t be able to concentrate until I had organised my hoard!
+There were upward of ten bags with so many balls of yarn in each one which all need to be sorted, wound, weighed and stacked.
+I had patterns that needed to be filed away and hooks that need to find their home.
+Part of me kept saying I should be working on my newest order but I knew I wouldn’t be able to concentrate until I had organised my hoard!
 I picked the first day my husband went back to work after the holidays to steam into tidying up.
 For once I kept to my promise and refused to get sidetracked.

 I’d love to say I went through one bag at a time and stacked all the yarn in it’s respective cubby, job done.
 The truth of the matter is, the problem was WAY worse than that.